niik/process-proxy/README.md

 #### Events

-- `disconnect` - Emitted when the connection is closed
+- `close` - Emitted when the connection is closed
 - `error` - Emitted when an error occurs.
 Listener signature: `(error: Error) => void`

 ## Native Executable